 1. Budapest Parliament

-The Hungarian Parliament Building (Országház) is, for me one of the best photography spots in Budapest.
-It is one of the most beautiful buildings I’ve seen in my travels, and it’s one of the most important.
+The Hungarian Parliament Building (Országház) is, for me, one of the best photography spots in Budapest.
+It is one of the most beautiful buildings I have seen in my travels, and it’s one of the most important.

 Not only is the exterior easy to capture.
 But it is also one of the best indoor photography locations in Budapest.
 It is the largest building in Hungary.
 And the third biggest parliament building in the world.

 The neo-gothic revival style of the building is somewhat common in Budapest.
-You’ll find the same architecture trend in other buildings.
-The Fishermans’ Bastion, Mattias’ Church, the Paris Court and Ministry of Finance.
+You’ll find the same architectural trend in other buildings: the Fishermans’ Bastion, Mattias’ Church, the Paris Court, and the Ministry of Finance.

-Inside there are 10 courtyards, 27 gates, 29 staircases, and 691 rooms.
+Inside there are ten courtyards, 27 gates, 29 staircases, and 691 rooms.
 Each is as photogenic as the last.
-242 sculptures adorn the walls, displaying kings, rulers, leaders and military figures.
+242 sculptures adorn the walls, displaying kings, rulers, leaders, and military figures.